pclubiitk/pclub.in/_posts/2016-05-05-posttemplate.md

 - Done already?
 Mail or message the markdown file to any of the coordinators, or at pclubiitk@gmail.com

 - [Contact Us](/contact.html) if there are any issues.

+- And of course, we're open source.
+Find the source code at [Github here](https://github.com/pclubiitk/pclub.in), and feel free to open new issues, pull requests etc.